 Hong Kong and the EFTA’s FTA

 Hong Kong’s FTA with the EFTA is its first with a multi-country organization.
 The EFTA is comprised of Norway, Liechtenstein, Switzerland, and Iceland.
-It is also Hong Kong’s first FTA involving a country or body from outside the Asia-Pacific region.
-It caused the EFTA countries to eliminate all tariffs on Hong Kong’s industrial and marine products which were to enter those countries.
+And also Hong Kong’s first FTA involving a country or body from outside the Asia-Pacific region.
+However, the EFTA countries eliminated all tariffs on Hong Kong’s industrial and marine products which were to enter those countries.
 It would also require Hong Kong to grant tariff-free access to all products entering Hong Kong which originated from an EFTA country.

 It should be noted that according to the details of this FTA, different trade remedy measures apply to Norway than those which apply to the other EFTA countries.
 This fact is due to the inherent differences between Norway’s economy and those of the three other EFTA countries.
 Nevertheless, the other provisions of the FTA apply equally to all four EFTA countries.